On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Accelerated Benders Decomposition

-Finally, $\hat{\mathbf{x}}_{1}$ is initialized as the solution of the initial master problem.
-Then, at the end of each iteration, $\hat{\mathbf{x}}_{1}$ is set to $\tilde{\mathbf{x}}_{1}$, if the first subproblem solve yields a violated cut, and $\bar{\mathbf{x}}_{1}$ otherwise.
-This aggressive strategy effectively moves the core point towards the last solution sent to the subproblems, and was found to be effective at preventing tailing-off.
-Note that, although this scheme does not guarantee $\hat{\mathbf{x}}_{1}$ is a core point, it does not affect the convergence of the algorithm.
+Another important aspect of the in-out strategy is the choice of core point $\hat{\x}$.
+In the paper's implementation, $\hat{\mathbf{x}}$ is initialized as the solution of the initial master problem.
+Then, at each iteration, $\hat{\x}$ is set to the last solution that was sent to the subproblems.
+Thereby, $\hat{\x}$ is set to $\tilde{\x}$ if the first round of separation yielded a violated cut, and to $\bar{\x}$ otherwise.
+This aggressive strategy was found to be effective at preventing tailing off.
+Finally, note that, although this scheme does not guarantee that $\hat{\x}$ lies in the interior of the feasible region, it does not affect the validity of the algorithm.